 First Aid and Emergencies

-First Aid Personnel will be on-site during move-in, show hours and move-out at all locations.
-The First Aid room is located in Hall 1 - south side by the washrooms at the International Centre.
-In Hall 9 across from the Show Office on the West Side at the Toronto Congress Centre South.
+First Aid personnel will be on-site during move-in, show hours and move-out at all locations.
+The First Aid rooms are located in Hall 1 - south side by the washrooms at the International Centre - and in Hall 9 across from the Show Office on the west Side at the Toronto Congress Centre South.

 Exhibitors are not permitted to enter another exhibitor's booth, or handle any product without expressed permission from the other exhibitor as per the Code of Ethics.